jarle/remix-adonisjs-docs/docs/hands-on/build-an-ai-chat-app.md

 ```

 Head over to https://platform.openai.com/api-keys and create a new secret key to use their APIs.
-This might requiring adding a payment method as their APIs are not available for free.
+This might require adding a payment method as their APIs are not available for free.

 Put your new API key in the `.env` file in the root of your directory like this:
 ```